bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 ```

 The `session` contains the connected Ledger client, the Bitcoin network, the
-`Output` constructor for your backend, and a mutable `state` object.
+`Output` constructor for your backend, and a mutable `store` object.

 Available Ledger modes are: